 If this isn’t on your radar, it should be.
 It will be a key differentiator, starting in 2018.
 If your online user experience is better than traditional showrooming (visiting a store to view an item and then purchasing it online, often from a competitor), you will have a much better chance of closing the sale.
-To get a better idea of the concept, check out Noibu Solutions, a Canadian start-up that offers retailers the opportunity to give customers an augmented reality shopping experience.
+To get a better idea of the concept, check out Noibu Technologies, a Canadian start-up that offers retailers the opportunity to give customers an augmented reality shopping experience.

 Tip: See if an augmented reality experience could make the purchasing process easier for your prospects, even if you’re a B2B company.

 While you still need a solid SEO strategy to drive traffic to your site, more businesses are allocating a portion of their marketing budget to targeting social media influencers.
 These individuals are followed by potential customers you wouldn’t otherwise be able to reach.
 Amazon was able to afford Oprah’s services as an influencer for the holiday season, but you will probably have to start small by focusing on local market influencers.